5/13/2025

 Chief Executive Officer

-Matt, great question.
+Yeah, Matt, great question.
 I think as we look forward, the lens we should look through is the machine lens, even when we're applying it against the AI agent space, which is the idea that it becomes a curve, right?
-As you get exponential numbers, the price per agent or in the case of machines, the price per application or workload starts to come down.
+As you get exponential numbers, the price per agent, or in the case of machines, the price per application or workload starts to come down.
 And in some cases, it comes down dramatically.
-I don't think anyone's gonna be, if they have hundreds of millions of agents running around, they're not gonna be paying us top dollar for every agent, but you're gonna start to see the deals as a deal size continue to increase.
-Already we see the average deal size on the machine side is often two or three acts what we see if we're just going out there and selling PAM.
+You know, I don't think anyone's going to be, you know, if they have hundreds of millions of agents running around, they're not going to be paying us, you know, top dollar for every agent.
+But you're going to start to see the deals as a deal size continue to increase.
+You know, already we see the average deal size on the machine side is often 2 or 3x what we see if we're just going out there and selling PAMM.
 And I expect that to be similar on the AI agent side, even at the scale we're talking about.
 So I think it is a slightly different pricing model in that you're able to scale the cost effectively or efficiently as the numbers become really large.
-But ultimately it's the total deal size that matters and we're optimistic about what those average deal size will look like as we scale that piece of the business.
+But ultimately, it's the total deal size that matters.
+And we're optimistic about what those average deal size will look like as we scale that piece of the business.

 speaker